Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 The variablemarkerquestion is used to pass variables from your survey to this plugin.
 The variable markerquestion should be named variablemarker (or at least have 'variablemarker' in it, so variablemarker2 is also ok).

-The recommended usage is to create one variable markerquestion at the end of the survey. (type equation type and hide it in production offcourse).
+The recommended usage is to create one variable markerquestion at the end of the survey. (type equation type and hide it in production ofcourse).
 The markerquestion should look like this:

 ```
 {'variables=q1,q2,q3,q4,q5,q6,q7,q8,q9,q10,q11'}